dulaku/alsanna/README.md

 ``alsanna`` does absolutely no certificate verification.
 This makes testing easier, but it means you should trust your DNS servers and such.

 ### Future Work
 I'd like to add support for generating leaf certificates on the fly.
 Currently, this only works if the software whose traffic you're intercepting refuses to validate the certificate, or if you generate a certificate with a hostname matching the expected server, which is kind of a hassle.
+This would also go well with support for DNS lookups so you don't need to supply a raw IP address if you don't want to.

 I'd also like to add support for mTLS.
 This version only handles impersonating the server.

+I tried to build in toggle keys for intercepting client and server messages separately, but couldn't get anything to work without breaking the editor.
+Revisiting this in the future would be a good idea.